joshuahwfwEE/pcam_csi_system/README.md

 High-Speed Clock Transmission:
-Switching the Clock Lane between Clock Transmission and LP Mode A Clock Lane is a unidirectional Lane from Master to Slave In HS mode,
+Switching the Clock Lane between Clock Transmission and LP Mode
+A Clock Lane is a unidirectional Lane from Master to Slave In HS mode,the clock Lane provides a low-swing, differential DDR clock signal.
-the clock Lane provides a low-swing, differential DDR clock signal. the Clock Burst always starts and ends with an HS-0 state.
+the Clock Burst always starts and ends with an HS-0 state.
 the Clock Burst always contains an even number of transitions